Category: SHSM Sectors

 Reach out to us at: hello@flashpointtraining.com and let us design a SHSM Experience -in class or offsite–your students will remember for years to come.

-Carmen is the Executive Director at Flashpoint Training and has spent a decade designing, evaluating and working with Experiential learning programs, building partnerships and growing training capacity across Ontario.
+Carmen is the CEO of Flashpoint Training and has spent a decade designing, evaluating and working with Experiential learning programs, building partnerships and growing training capacity across Ontario.

 Upcoming SPE/ICE Events: